The Ordinary Unit class is open for investment.

 Past performance is not a reliable indicator of future performance.
 For more information see the Product Disclosure Statement.

-Distributions for DIF4 are payable quarterly in arrears between 15 and 20 days after the quarters ending March and September and between 20 and 25 days after the quarters ending June and December.
-Distribution rates are set annually at the beginning of each financial year.
-However, the distribution rate may change on occasion if it is in investors' best interests to do so.
+The fund's distributions are payable quarterly in arrears between 15 and 20 days after the quarters ending March and September and between 20 and 25 days after the quarters ending June and December.
+Distribution rates are reviewed on an ongoing basis.
 Any change to the distribution rate will be published here and notified in the quarterly report sent to investors.